dev-cetera/df_localization/README.md

 ## Example - Generating Translation Files using Gemeni:

-This is a more advanced way to use the package.
-It allows you to generate translation files for your app using the Gemeni API.
-Then you can manually edit the translations and use them in your app.
+This advanced method uses the Gemini API to generate translation files for your app.
+After generating the files, you can manually edit them for accuracy and use them in your app.
+This is ideal for automating initial translations while retaining control over the final output.

 1. Translate text in your app like this: